forkymcforkface/RGBPi-Extra/README.md

 After installing **RGBPi-Extra** you will now have a RGBPi-Extra folder within ports and within that the RGBPi-Extra launcher

-#### Retroarch Settings
-This allows you enable/disable retroarch features that are disabled by default in OS4.
-If you want to add more to it just edit /media/yourdrive/gameconfig/sys_override/global.cfg.
-Leaderboards are disabled when RGBPI-EXTRA is being used.
-#### Update Cores
+#### Core Updater
-This allows you to updates cores to the lateset manually compiled version.
+This allows you to updates cores to the lateset manually compiled version. it also allows you replace the nes core with mesen.
 There is a restore all cores button that will restore all default os4 core.
 #### System Manager
-This allows you to add new systems like NDS, PSP etc. Copy your system roms to the new rom folder, scan for games and the new systems will be added to the bottom of your system list.
+This allows you to install cores that do not come installed on OS4 by defualt.
+You can select the core you want, drop the roms into the new core folder in your roms dir and you are set.
+BIOS are already included.
+See core selection at the bottom of this page.
 #### Tweaks
 A collection of scripts to modify RGBPi OS settings, Bullseye settings or just general improvements
 #### Settings